 The Japanese Empire itself is also near the acme of its power, making giant inroads into British, Dutch and American holdings in the Far East, adding to the Empire’s conquests in China.

-In those early days after its involuntary entry into the war, panic must have been a palpable feature of the nation's mood.
-While it mobilised for the best, America feared for the worst.
+In those early days after its involuntary entry into the war, panic must have been a palpable feature of the nation’s mood.
 In its March 2, 1942 issue, Life magazine distilled that national anxiety into six maps, each portraying a different scenario for Axis invasion.

 Plan One detailed a combined Japanese-German invasion, each hostile power invading via the most opportune shore.
 Plans Two and Three showed how a solo Japanese invasion might play out, while Plans Four through Six demonstrated various options for a solely German operation.